 The workshop will begin promptly at 2:00 pm and run until 3:00 pm.

-You must pre-register online as space is limited and we cannot guarantee spots for everyone:
+You must pre-register online as space is limited and we cannot guarantee

 if you are late, you are assumed to be absent and will be charged the

 The test dates are:

-Thursday, March 20, 2014
+Wednesday, August 20, 2014

-Monday, August 25, 2014In order to register, you will first need to fill out and sign the this form (only the sections with * next to it) and email it to ta (at) encs (dot) concordia (dot) ca. For "program of study", list whether you are a Masters or PhD student.
+Monday, August 25, 2014In order to register, you will first need to fill out and sign this form (only the sections with * next to it) and email it to ta[at]encs[dot]concordia[dot]ca. For program of study, list whether you are a Masters or PhD student.
 Please make sure to include "COPTTA registration" in the subject heading of the email and your full name and student ID in the body of email.
 Spaces are limited, so we advise you send this form asap.
-Once we receive your filled-in form.
+Further details on how to register for a specific test date will be sent to you via email once we receive your filled-in form.